leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - Even when AI can create something that would pass a Turing Test and be able to fool most people into thinking it was created by a human, it's still constrained by the system
     - If you accept the premise that the AI is within a simulation, they can't come out of the simulation's constraints

+*LL - This might be a reference to [Godel's incompleteness theorem,](https://www.scientificamerican.com/article/what-is-godels-theorem/ "Godel") which states that within a complete system, there are statements that are unprovable using the inherent logic of the system itself \[4\].
+Josh is making the argument that AI will be limited in scope to whatever system it is running in.
+Because we control the systems a layer of reality above the AI, AI will not be able to have more power than we do.*

 **Footnotes**

 1. Other investment areas include "3D printing; machine learning; artificial intelligence; flying robots; surgical robots; synthetic biology; genomics; satellites; space; drones; computational imaging and recognition; new materials; holograms; “fixers” for the future; the internet of things; connected hardware; the smart home and virtual reality."
 I've previously done a short response to Lux Capital's 2019 annual video [here](https://www.leonlinsx.com/lux-annual-talk/ "Lux") and Polina Marinova has done a profile on Josh [here](https://fortune.com/2018/09/20/josh-wolfe-lux-capital/ "josh")
 2. Eric's podcast included a good amount of him talking as well.
 For purposes of this post I'll be excluding them.
 He has a segment at the start where he talks about how idealism is a cover story for wealth or power transfers e.g. feminism for companies to get more labour, free access to information for companies to gather data moats, patriotism to dilute the power of labour.
 It's an interesting theory, and I think it's hard to separate people who are genuine believers of the cause vs people who are trying to exploit the cause.
 3. [Peter Thiel is a famous entrepreneur and VC known for his provocative statements.](https://foundersfund.com/team/peter-thiel/ "Thiel") He cofounded Paypal, Palantir, and is a partner at Founders Fund, a VC firm.
+4. I'm not a mathematician, and [apparently Godel's theorem is frequently misunderstood](https://math.stackexchange.com/questions/453503/can-someone-explain-g%C3%B6dels-incompleteness-theorems-in-layman-terms "math"), so feel free to correct me here if I'm wrong

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*